mikolajkania/mikolajkania.github.io/about.md

 I believe that sharing knowledge is helping both writer & reader.
 It is also my contribution to the  community.

 My name is Mikołaj Kania, I am Java engineer & team leader living in Gdańsk, Poland.
-I work in major law company in an area of information search & retrieval.
+I work in major law company & specialize in an area of information search & retrieval.

 I am also a father of one and a husband.